No matter how valuable your product or service is, you’ll experience customer churn at some level.

 Related: How to implement a customer 360 view

-2. Leverage product usage data to uncover churn risk
+2. Leverage product usage data to uncover and address churn risks

 Customer feedback, in and of itself, isn’t enough to gauge how happy your clients are.
 You’ll also need to look at hard data to benchmark their success and satisfaction, and perhaps none matters more than product usage data.